Batch Informed Trees (BIT*): Informed Asymptotically Optimal Anytime Search: Introduction

 \ac{BITstar} approximates continuous search spaces with an \textit{edge-implicit} \citeAcronymDefn{RGG}{penrose_03}.
 This \ac{RGG} is defined by a set of random samples and an appropriate connection condition.
 The accuracy of this approximation improves as the number of samples increases and almost-surely converges towards containing the optimal solution as the number of samples approaches infinity, similar to \ac{RRTstar}.

 This improving approximation is maintained and searched using heuristics.
-The current approximation is searched in order of potential solution quality, as in A*.
+The initial approximation is searched in order of potential solution quality, as in A*.
 When it is improved the search is updated efficiently by reusing previous information, as in incremental search techniques such as \citeAcronymDefn{LPAstar}{koenig_ai04} and \citeAcronymDefn{TLPAstar}{aine_ai16}.
-Improvements to the approximation are focused to the \emph{informed set} of states that could provide a better solution, as in Informed \acs{RRTstar} \citep{gammell_iros14,gammell_tro18}. \squeezeWidowedWords
+The improving approximation is focused to the \emph{informed set} of states that could provide a better solution, as in Informed \acs{RRTstar} \citep{gammell_iros14,gammell_tro18}. \squeezeWidowedWords

 \ac{BITstar} only requires three user-defined options, \begin{inparaenum}[(i)] \item a \ac{RGG}-connection parameter, \item the heuristic function, and \item the number of samples per batch \end{inparaenum} and can generalize existing algorithms (Fig.~\ref{fig:taxonomy}).
-With a single batch of samples and no heuristic, it is Dijkstra's algorithm \citep{dijkstra_59} on a \ac{RGG} or a version of \citeAcronymDefn{FMTstar}{janson_ijrr15}.
-With a single batch of samples and a heuristic, it is a lazy version of A* \citeExample{cohen_rss14} on a \ac{RGG}.
-With multiple batches and a heuristic, it is a lazy version of \ac{TLPAstar} that is limited to a single cost propagation on a \ac{RGG}.
-With multiple batches of one sample and no heuristic, it is a `\texttt{steer}'-free version of \ac{RRTstar} that reuses samples.
+With a single batch of samples and no heuristic, it is a search of a static approximation ordered by cost-to-come.
+This is exactly Dijkstra's algorithm \citep{dijkstra_59} on a \ac{RGG} or a version of \citeAcronymDefn{FMTstar}{janson_ijrr15}.
+With a single batch of samples and a heuristic, it is a search of a static approximation ordered by estimated solution quality.
+This is exactly a lazy version of A* \citeExample{cohen_rss14} on a \ac{RGG}.
+With multiple batches and a heuristic, it is a truncated incremental search of a changing approximation ordered by estimated solution quality.
+This is equivalent to a lazy version of \ac{TLPAstar} on a \ac{RGG} where replanning is always truncated after one propagation.
+With multiple batches of one sample and no heuristic, it is a construction of a tree through incremental sampling.
+This is equivalent to a `\texttt{steer}'-free version of \ac{RRTstar} where unsuccessful samples are maintained.

 \ac{BITstar} can also be extended to create new planners. \ac{SORRTstar} is presented as an extension of heuristically ordered search concepts to the incremental sampling of \acs{RRTstar} algorithms.
 A version of both \ac{BITstar} and \ac{SORRTstar} are publicly available in the \citeAcronymDefn{OMPL}{ompl}.